Carb Loading Before a Marathon: How to Nail Your Nutrition

 Sure, but why?
 You are setting yourself up for failure in the form of bonking or hitting the wall by not carb loading before your marathon.
 Your body won’t have the fuel it needs in the form of glycogen, it’s main source of fuel, to go the distance!

-What should I eat for carb-loading for a marathon or half marathon?
+What should I eat for carb-loading for a long distance race?

 Here is a cheat sheet for your carb counts.